nikitavoloboev/data/sharing/my-trello.md

 ## Moving to Notion

-I am moving these boards from Trello to Notion eventually.
+I am moving these boards from Trello to Notion.

 - [Ideas](https://www.notion.so/Ideas-0b5a4e8a88f34fe29a1f33dad02e5332)
 - [Learn](https://www.notion.so/Learn-05c0eac7be904e0da89cd8a3bf7ab509)